PERSONAL INJURY LAWYER

 Attorney Greenberg is a member of the Wisconsin Association for Justice, and his practice has received an A+ rating from the Better Business Bureau.
 We treat our clients like family and never stop fighting to get the results they need to get back on their feet and put their lives back together.
-Whether you’ve been hurt in a car crash or been bitten by a dog, Gary is the Milwaukee personal injury lawyer for you.
+Whether you’ve been hurt in a car crash or been bitten by a dog, Gary is the Milwaukee personal injury attorney for you.

 Get in touch with our injury law firm today to find out how we can help you.
 When you receive your free consultation, you’ll be talking with Attorney Greenberg himself.
 The name on the door is the very same person you’ll be dealing with from start to finish—not some paralegal or junior attorney.
 Contact the Law Offices of Gary S. Greenberg today and discover the difference we can make in your case.